ryuichiueda/slides_marp/advanced_vision/lesson5e.md

 ---

-## Why do we teach natural language in vision courses?
+## Why do we learn natural language in vision courses?

-- Existence of image and language applications
+- Existence of image $\leftrightarrow$ language applications
-- Image description generation
     - Image generation and object recognition in response to prompts
         - Stable diffusion
         - Segment Anything Model
 ↑ All of these use the Transformer discussed here.
 - Applying language processing techniques to image processing
     - Transformer$\rightarrow$Vision Transformer
     - The only difference is the type of data, with few essential differences (?)
 - The popularity of the Transformer: Used in a variety of places, as mentioned above

 <center>We have no choice</center>